 Welcome back!
-As it is the next quarter in the year, it's time for my newest short snippet for my Adult Science Fantasy The Promise of Shattered Stars!
+As it is the next quarter in the year, it's time for my newest short snippet for my upcoming debut, Cities of Smoke and Starlight!

 This quarter's snippet/short story is from Hallie's perspective.
 In the main story, she's a scholar at the University who doesn't know when to shut up.
 Bless her heart.
 Therefore, I take you back about seven years prior to the main story to one of Hallie's most cherished memories!

 DISCLAIMER: As my novel is unpublished as of this posting, the events, names, and so on are subject to change once it is.
 Also, the artwork in the aesthetic is not my own and is used for inspiration purposes only.
 If you are one of the artists appearing here and would like your work removed, please contact me here.

 The damp, earthy scent filled Hallie Walker’s entire being.
 As she held the front door of her father’s inn open, the sweet rain sprinkled her face with the promise of a warmer season to come lingering in each drop.
 Winters on the edge of the Narden Range were long and snow-ridden, but they were worth the new spring waiting just around the corner.
 It was Hallie’s favorite season, and she longed for days of honeysuckles and the tangy taste of her mother’s mazelberry jam.

 “Hals, you’ll catch your death out there,” her mother’s voice rang from the inn’s dining room where she swept fallen scraps from the midday meal.
 “You only have two hours to clean before those city guests arrive.”